oortcloud/meteorite/README.md

 ### Example `smart.json`

 The `meteor` property is not required: apps will depend on Meteor's master branch by default.
 You can specify `meteor.branch`, `meteor.tag` or `meteor.git` to use alternate branches, tags and forks respectively.
+Note that `meteor.git` expects an actual URL, use `ssh://git@github.com/meteor/meteor.git` instead of `git@github.com:meteor/meteor.git`.

 ``` json
 {